Jon Morgan

 To request an extension, California LLCs must file Form FTB 3537, the Application for Automatic Extension for LLCs.

-This form must be filed on or before the original due date of the tax return.
+Having had to file Form FTB 3537 for an extension on behalf of my client, I learned that this form must be filed on or before the original due date of the tax return.

 Generally, the granted extension is for six months, which moves the filing deadline to October 15th for most California LLCs with a calendar year-end.